p4rkerw/qpcr_design/rn7/rn7_Dclk1_SCT and LCT.md

 ```

 4. We will also create qPCR primers using PrimerBlast that are specific for the long c-terminus containing isoforms (both DCLK1-L and DCLK1-S) using the following mRNA sequence where the || indicates the splice junction.
+This is identical to the mm39 sequence.
 Note how the primer pair crosses the splice junction.

 ```
 TTCAACACGGGCCCCAAGCCGAGCAGCACGGCAGCTGGAGTTTCTGTAATAGCA||ACCACCGCTCTTGATAAGGAGAGGCAGGTTTTCCGACGAAGACGCAACCAGGATGTGAGGGGCCGGTACAAGGCACAGCCAGCTCCACCAGAACTCAACT